It’s easy to get your school involved in Snowsport activities.

 National Schools Snowsport Week takes place every year all over the country and was established to give young people the opportunity to get into snowsports.
 Many snowsport clubs and facilities offer free or discounted sessions for one week only!

 30 Days of Snowsport takes place every year in October and is all about creating a snowsport buzz ahead of the new winter season.
 Every snowsport lover, from complete beginners to seasoned athletes, gets involved in the fun sessions organised by clubs and facilities all over England.

 We are currently working with both Esskia and NSSA to recognise the Squads they provide and how they fit into the talent pathway.
 Once this has been completed we will update this information but currently we don’t recognise either Squads as part of the talent pathway.

 National Schools Snowsport Association (NSSA) are a not for profit, membership organisation for schools form differing backgrounds including, alpine coaching, UK winter tourism and teaching.
-The NSSA has been set up to run as a hub for schools snowsports information, building schools ski programmes, teams and generally develop competitive snowsports within the schools arena.
+The NSSA has been set up to run as a hub for school Snowsport information, building schools ski programmes, teams and generally develop competitive Snowsport within the schools arena.

 English Schools Ski Association (ESSKIA) promotes ski-racing competitions between school teams.
 They aim to encourage as many students as possible to enjoy skiing at home and abroad as well as improving the excellence of young skiers and encouraging the maximum student participation in competitive inter- school races.